 - a.
 The City will undertake and implement comprehensive master plans for its infrastructure and establish budget priorities that ensure servicing and maintenance levels. - b.
 Infrastructure and utilities shall be extended in a logical and economically practical manner having regard to the available capacity and the growth management policies of this Plan. - c.
 The City will undertake periodic reviews of its infrastructure governance documents to ensure they accommodate sustainable land use and servicing practices. - d.
 The design of water, wastewater and stormwater systems in the city shall have regard for long-term maintenance requirements and ease of future servicing and infrastructure replacement. - e.
 Utility easements and rights-of-way should be located in a manner that respects the natural environment, optimizes space utilization, and enhances the opportunity for the rights-of-way to complement the open space system. - f.
-As much of the city was developed with limited stormwater retention, specific consideration must be given to the increase in runoff from developments, including consideration given to mitigating stormwater impact, including rain gardens, onsite retention, permeable surfaces and decreasing lot coverage. - g.
-Infrastructure shall generally be located within the street rights-of-way, as per the City's Municipal Servicing Standards. - h.
-The domestic sewer system shall be separate from the land drainage sewer system.
-Storm water, surface drainage, roof run-off, weeping tile drains, sumps and other means of controlling surface or sub-surface water shall not be directed to the domestic sewer system.
-Existing combined sewer systems should be transitioned to separate domestic sewer and land drainage sewer systems when opportunities arise, and/or funding is available. - i.
-Developers shall be responsible for developing on-site improvements, including, but not limited to roadways, sidewalks, multi-use trails, greenspaces, storm water conveyance and retention ponds, water and sewer mains, and lighting.
+As much of the city was developed with limited stormwater retention, specific consideration must be given to the increase in runoff from developments, including consideration given to mitigating stormwater impact, including rain gardens, onsite retention, permeable surfaces and decreasing lot coverage.

-- j.
-Residential and non-industrial development will be planned for and occur in areas of the city in accordance with existing and planned servicing (water, wastewater, land drainage) upgrades. - k.
-Private servicing systems (e.g. bareland condominium development, modular home park) may connect to public systems in accordance with City by-laws and Municipal Servicing Standards. - Where the quality of wastewater from a use is expected to generate challenges for wastewater collection or treatment systems, an engineered report may be required, along with specialized pretreatment requirements. - m.
-Industries with distinct requirements for water supply and wastewater disposal, such as large volumes of water or unique waste characteristics, may be allowed to develop onsite water supply and wastewater disposal systems, subject to any Provincial approval that may be needed. - n.
-Development in all Growth Areas must consider the impact on existing infrastructure systems and be designed in compliance with master plans and governance documents to manage post development demands and discharges. - All development must accommodate either private or public solid waste or recycling collection in accordance with City by-laws and standards. - p.
-Development must plan for connections to shallow utilities, including electrical and telecommunications. - q.
-All development must consider emergency service and sanitation access and circulation.
+- g.
+Residential and non-industrial development will be planned for and occur in areas of the city in accordance with existing and planned servicing (water, wastewater, land drainage) upgrades. - h.
+Private servicing systems (e.g. bareland condominium development, modular home park) may connect to public systems in accordance with City by-laws and standards. - i.
+Where the quality of wastewater from a use is expected to generate challenges for wastewater collection or treatment systems, an engineered report may be required, along with specialized pretreatment requirements. - j.
+Industries with distinct requirements for water supply and wastewater disposal, such as large volumes of water or unique waste characteristics, may be allowed to develop onsite water supply and wastewater disposal systems, subject to any Provincial approval that may be needed. - k.
+Development in all Growth Areas must consider the impact on existing infrastructure systems and be designed in compliance with master plans and governance documents to manage post development demands and discharges. - I. All development must accommodate either private or public solid waste or recycling collection in accordance with City by-laws and standards. - m.
+Development must plan for connections to shallow utilities, including electrical and telecommunications. - n.
+All development must consider emergency service access and circulation.